Moral injury has been confused with PTSD, which means

 If you are a veteran or an active member of the armed

 services, you may want to be involved with this unique program that seeks to

 educate our entire society about moral injury.
 There are ways you can help:

 1.Donate to help us sustain the program so every person who is sent to

 fight in war has the community support to return and live a long and fruitful

-life. [link to donate page] Our funding has been granted for two years, but we
+life.
+Donate today.
+Our funding has been granted for two years, but we

 know that until all wars cease, there will be a need for public education and